Cargill/splinter/man/transact-workload.1.md

 `--smallbank-num-accounts ACCOUNTS`
 : The number of smallbank accounts to make. (default: `100`)

-`--smallbank-seed SEEDS`
+`---seed SEEDS`
-: An integer to use as a seed to make the smallbank workload reproducible.
+: An integer to use as a seed to make the workload reproducible.

 `--target-rate TARGET-RATE`
 : How many batches to submit per second, either provide a number or a range